dpc-sdp/ripple/docs/content/design-system/5.components/text-area.md

 ## Usage

-Use text area so users can enter multiple lines of text.
+The Text area component allows users to enter multiple lines of text.

-Text area is used information longer than a single line of text is needed or expected.
+Text area is used when information longer than a single line of text is needed or expected.
 For example, comments fields.

 Text areas can be resized and can be used with a character counter.

-Don’t use text area for succinct responses such as a email addresses or names.
-In this case, you should use the [input field](/design-system/components/input-field/) component.
+Don’t use text area for succinct responses such as email addresses or names.
+In this case, you should use the input field component.

 ::DocsExample
 ---